 So as we quickly approach the so-called “cuffing” season, pride yourself on being single.
 Relish in your untainted independence.

-Reminisce about the last 12 months and prepare yourself for 2018.
+Reminisce about the last 12 months and prepare yourself for the New Year.
 Who knows what is coming around the corner.
 That’s the most exciting part.